Shida18719/heritage-housing-issue/README.md

 - [NumPy](https://numpy.org/doc/stable/user/index.html) was used across the project custom function to perform mathematical operations e.g - used in the correlation study `heatmap_corr` and `heatmap_pps` functions, basic statistical operations, such as standard deviations and mean values (in HyperparameterOptimizationSearch class),random simulation and for multidimensional arrays.

 - [Pandas]() was used to perform varying operations, such as:
-  - loading Loading CSV files and save files into series and Dataframes eg. Load and Inspect Kaggle data.
+  - Loading CSV files and save files into series and Dataframes eg. Load and Inspect Kaggle data.
   - For creating a Pandas Profiling Report for exploratory data analysis.
   - For data preprocessing, data cleaning, such as filtering data, data transformations etc.